What is an Engineering Change Order (ECO)?

 The ECR is circulated for review and discussion among key stakeholders and is modified as needed.

-Once the ECR is approved, an engineering change order (ECO) is generated, which lists the items, assemblies and documentation being changed and includes any updated drawings, CAD files, standard operating procedures (SOPs) or manufacturing work instructions (MWIs) required to make a decision about the change.
+Once the ECR is approved, an engineering change order (ECO) is generated, which lists the items, assemblies, and documentation being changed and includes any updated drawings, CAD files, material disposition codes, standard operating procedures (SOPs) or manufacturing work instructions (MWIs) required to make a decision about the change.

-The ECO is then circulated to a change review board made up of all stakeholders (including external partners when appropriate) who need to approve the change.
+The ECO is then routed to a change control board (CCB) made up of all stakeholders (including external partners when appropriate) who need to approve the change.